- About Us

 “From June 29th to July 1st I attended the Congress of Future Science and Technology Leaders in Lowell, Massachusetts.
-Thousands of the brightest students (delegates) from across the country congregated at the Tsongas Center in downtown Lowell to discover the secrets of success from some of the most influential people in the fields of science and technology.
+Thousands of student delegates from across the country congregated at the Tsongas Center in downtown Lowell to discover secrets of success from some of the most influential people in the fields of science and technology.
 Among the dozens of speakers were MIT graduates and Nobel Prize winners.

-One of the speakers was John C. Mather, Ph.D., the winner of the 2006 Nobel Prize in Physics, whose work with cosmic microwave background radiation helped cement the Big Bang theory of the universe.
-Another speaker at the Congress was Sylvester James Gates, Jr., who is recognized for his work on supersymmetry, supergravity, and superstring theory and is a recipient of the National Medal of Science for Physical Science.
-Also, the delegates were able to witness one of Boston Dynamic’s quadruped robots which are widely known for their use in the the military.
-Lastly, my personal favorite, Dr. Robert Metcalfe, (who has ties to Vinalhaven) is the inventor of ethernet, founder of 3com, and a recipient of the National Medal of Technology and Innovation.
-I was lucky enough to meet Dr. Metcalfe before his presentation and talk to him about the Congress and the importance of making lasting connections.
+My favorite speaker was Dr. Robert Metcalfe, inventor of the ethernet, founder of 3com, and a recipient of the National Medal of Technology and Innovation.
+I was lucky enough to meet Dr. Metcalfe (who has ties to Vinalhaven) before his presentation and talk to him about the Congress and the importance of making lasting connections.
 Ironically, this summer, I ran into him at Greets Eats and he invited me to have lunch with him and his friends, who each gave me tips on decisions regarding my future education.

-In conclusion, each speaker at the Congress had their own way of relaying their personal success story, yet the central message emphasized by all was, “never give up!”
-The experience at the Congress helped me rethink my future and taught me that the key to success is to work hard, never give up, and do what you love.
+The experience at the Congress helped me rethink my future and taught me that the key to success is to work hard, never give up, and do what you love.”

 Gilleyanne Davis-Oakes, a 2017 Travel & Education Scholarship recipient had these thoughts upon her return:

-Andrea Shane, a 2016 Travel & Education Scholarship recipient, returned from her 5-month stay in Guatemala on May 24th.
-Here is what she had to say before her return:
+Andrea Shane, a 2016 Travel & Education Scholarship recipient, returned from a 5-month stay in Guatemala, with this reflection:

 “I decided my Junior year that I was going to take a gap year and come to Guatemala.
 I’m so glad that I stuck with my decision because it has been life changing.

 I have volunteered with both children and animals, most of my time with exotic animals.
-We rescue animals that either people bring to us or animals that are being smuggled across the border.
-We treat them and release them back into the wild if they are able, but if not they live with us permanently.
+We rescued animals people brought to us or animals being smuggled across the border.
+We treated and released them back into the wild if they were able, but if not they lived with us permanently.
 It is such a unique experience I would have never had if I did not come to Guatemala.

-Not only do I get to volunteer and help people and animals, but I get to experience a whole different life I never really knew existed.
+Not only did I get to volunteer and help people and animals, but I experienced a whole different life I never really knew existed.
 I have a better understanding of the world and what’s outside of my tiny little island that I grew up on.
-Living in a third world country has also made me appreciate the life I do have back home.
+Living in a third world country also made me appreciate the life I have back home.
 I am so fortunate to have everything I do and that I was able to come on this trip and realize this.

 If you are thinking about volunteering abroad, do it, you will not regret it.
 Thank you to the Island Institute and to PIE for helping me make this happen.”